Dedham, Massachusetts, in the American Civil War: Training

+Camps Brigham, Massasoit, and Meigs

+In the 19th century, Readville was a part of Dedham.
+Ebenezer Paul was exploring his vast acreage in the part of town one day when he discovered several men sitting under one of his long line of elms.
+They later came back and took the land to train Union soldiers, for which Paul received $300 a year in rent.
+The government also took 80 acres west of Sprague Pond owned by Isaac Tower.
+After the war, Tower submitted a claim to the government to pay both rent and for damages to his house and fences.
+The government paid the rent, but denied his claim for damages.

+These tracts of land became Camp Brigham and Camp Massasoit, which were later combined to form Camp Meigs.
+Under the new name, it became famous for training the 54th Massachusetts Infantry Regiment.

 18th Massachusetts

 The Dedham Company was designated as Company F of the 18th Massachusetts Infantry Regiment by the Adjunct General of Massachusetts in June 1861.
 All 56 men, plus their commissioned officers, were from Dedham.
 They were ordered into bivouac at Camp Brigham and were given new, blue uniforms.
 Their rifles, which were left over from the War of 1812, were exchanged for newer versions.
 Two months later, on August 23, they were shipped out to the front lines near Washington, D.C.

-Nine men would enlist in Company H.
+Nine men enlisted in Company H. They were led by Captain Henry Onion, a West Point graduate.
+On July 6, the company left Dedham to train in Readville and were preceded by a brass band, members of the Town's fire company, and dozens of residents.

-The regiment arrived in Washington on September 3, 1861 and were ordered to report to Gen. Fitz John Porter and assigned to Martindale's brigade.
+The regiment arrived in Washington on September 3, 1861, and were ordered to report to Gen. Fitz John Porter and assigned to Martindale's brigade.
 The regiment was engaged in drill and in working upon the fortifications of Washington until the 26th when it advanced with the army and took its position at Hall's Hill, Virginia.
 At a grand review of the army, the 18th received one of three prizes for drill and general proficiency in discipline, winning a complete set of uniforms, camp equipage, and tents imported from France by the general government.
 Three Dedham men, Sergeant Damrell and Privates Guild and Stevens, died that winter; their remains were brought home for burial.